-Inspired by the world’s most iconic markets, Grand Marché de Québec will be a warm and welcoming destination unlike any other.
-The market is designed to be a major agrifood hub for the region, where visitors will be able to interact directly with over a hundred passionate local producers and processors.
+Inspired by the world’s most iconic markets, Grand Marché de Québec is a warm and welcoming destination unlike any other.
+The market is designed to be a major agrifood hub for the region, where visitors are able to interact directly with over a hundred passionate local producers and processors.

-Grand Marché will be located in the largest public square in Québec City and will include a library, a family zone, food courts, and countless activities—every season will bring a host of exciting experiences and outstanding new products for visitors to enjoy.
+Grand Marché is located in the largest public square in Québec City and includes a family zone, food courts, and countless activities—every season brings a host of exciting experiences and outstanding new products for visitors to enjoy.

-The market will be more than just a gourmet food destination—it will be a space for agrifood businesses to get their start and thrive for generations.
+The market is more than just a gourmet food destination—it's a space for agrifood businesses to get their start and thrive for generations.
 The goal is for Grand Marché to become a key regional hub and a benchmark for all of Canada.